Satisfiability Modulo Exponential Integer Arithmetic

 Further existing approaches for \NRAT are based on interval propagation \cite{isat3,dreal}.
-As observed in \cite{cimatti18a}, interval propagation effectively computes a piecewise \emph{constant} approximation, which is less expressive than our bilinear approximations.
+As observed by \textcite{cimatti18a}, interval propagation effectively computes a piecewise \emph{constant} approximation, which is less expressive than our bilinear approximations.

-Recently, a novel approach for \NRAT based on the \emph{topological degree test} has been proposed \cite{cimatti22,LippariniR23}.
+In recent years, a novel approach for \NRAT based on the \emph{topological degree test} has been proposed \cite{cimatti22,LippariniR23}.
 Its strength is finding irrational solutions more often than other approaches for \NRAT.
 Hence, this line of work is orthogonal to ours.

 \EIA could also be tackled by combining \NRAT techniques with branch-and-bound, but the following example shows that doing so is not promising. \begin{example} Consider the formula $x = \exp(3, y) \land y > 0$.
-To tackle it with existing solvers, we have to encode it using the natural exponential function:
+To handle it with existing solvers, we have to encode it using the natural exponential function:

 Here $x$ and $y$ range over the integers and $z$ ranges over the reals.
 Any model of \eqref{eq:e-enconding} satisfies $z = \ln 3$, where $\ln 3$ is irrational.
 As finding such models is challenging, the leading tools \tool{MathSat} \cite{mathsat} and \tool{CVC5} \cite{cvc5} fail for $e^z = 3$. \end{example} \tool{MetiTarski} \cite{metitarski} integrates decision procedures for real closed fields and approximations for transcendental functions into the theorem prover \tool{Metis} \cite{metis} to prove theorems about the reals.
 In a related line of work, \tool{iSAT3} \cite{isat3} has been coupled with \tool{SPASS} \cite{spass}.
 Clearly, these approaches differ fundamentally from ours.